SyndemicsLab/hep-ce/docs/src/data.md

 input7, input8, input10, input11
 ```

-## Required Inputs
+## Input Files

-There are two required input files that contain all the data we need.
-The first file is a configuration file titled `sim.conf`.
-The second is an SQLite Database file which contains multiple tables.
+Within each numbered input folder, there are two files, `sim.conf` and
+`inputs.db`, which are both required to use the `HEP-CE` executable. `sim.conf`
+is a standard, `.ini`-formatted configuration file and `inputs.db` is a SQLite
+database.
+In the next sections, we'll dive into the details of each of these
+files.

 ### sim.conf

 The `sim.conf` file forms the backbone of the HEP-CE model.
-It governs the general event flow and the basic single-value parameters in the model.
-This file is meant to be changed by the users to determine what events occur to a person in the model and it does not contain tabular data.
-The general structure follows a prototypical `.ini` file with a header describing a set of key-value pairs.
+It governs the
+general event flow and the basic single-value parameters in the model.
+This file
+is meant to be changed by the users to determine what events occur to a person
+in the model and it does not contain tabular data.
+The general structure follows
+a prototypical `.ini` file with a header describing a set of key-value
+pairs.
 For HEPCE, there are 14 unique sets:

 - simulation
 - mortality